 Mating is typically a brief and key life history chapter in a sexually reproducing animal’s life.
 Because successful reproduction requires a set of essential adaptations that are less important during a non-breeding period, we expect substantial phenotypic remodeling during this transition, and for these shifts to occur in a coordinated fashion (i.e. phenotypic integration).
 For example, receivers need to be able to detect and discriminate conspecific advertisement signals before choosing a mate and copulating, and thus need a suite of sensory and behavioral adaptations to subserve those tasks.
 Once a seasonally breeding female has mated, however, these traits may shift in order to support other lifestyle needs.

-This project is a collaboration with Drs.
-Mark Bee (Univ.
-Minnesota) and Megan Gall (Vassar College).
 We are testing this hypothesis of phenotypic integration using wild-caught female Cope’s gray treefrogs (Hyla chrysoscelis) and evaluating how three trait categories shift over the course of a single day following mating: behavioral (phonotaxis), neural (auditory thresholds) and endocrinological (glucocorticoids, testosterone, estradiol); and how these three levels of the phenotype interact.